dtera/dtera/README.md

 - 👋 Hi, I’m @dtera
-- 👀 I’m interested in AI and any other technology of computer
+- 👀 I’m interested in AI and any other technologies of computer
 - 🌱 I’m currently learning feterated learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m working in Tencent Incorporation
 - 📫 How to reach me ...

 <!---